Community Reinvestment Grants

 Sibley County, $122,700, 3 Years

-Sibley County Public Health and Human Services is starting a Community Health Worker (CHW) program to focus on improving the health of the Hispanic population in the area.
-The Sibley County CHW completed her training and has begun working with Hispanic individuals, connecting them to local resources that will meet their health care needs.
+Sibley County Public Health and Human Services started a Community Health Worker (CHW) program to focus on improving the health of the Hispanic population in the area.
+The trained CHW works with Hispanic individuals, connecting them to local resources that will meet their health care needs.

 Southeastern Minnesota Area Agency on Aging, Inc.